radosavljevic/colorful-regions/README.md

 # Colorful regions

 Create color regions for your blocks of code and navigate easily.

-## Release Notes
-### 1.0.1
-Update vscode to latest version.

-### 1.0.0

-Initial release of the extension.
-People can add colors to their regions by either appending a hex code or using CSS color names, i.e
+Currently it only supports JavaScript.

+## How to use it

 One option would be to use hex like this:

 ```js
 //#region #6195ED

 // Code for this region...